bogdan/blog/_posts/2012-02-30-javascript-ajax-submit-form-validation.markdown

 });
 {% endhighlight %}

 More over submit with AJAX doesn't require to rerender a page if it was not successfull: less server load and no need to support 'new' and 'edit' mode in HTML template.
-The real problem we are facing with is Validation.
+Problem that comes up with ajax submit is  Validation.
+If you ever find yourself stuck with syncing client and server side validation or bug that form doesn't have some data that was there before submit then you know what I am talking about too.

+## Solving validation problem

+There are number of visions in the Ruby community on how to solve the problem: some people prefer stay with Forms 1.0.
+Some people generate JavaScript validators based on ActiveModel validators.
+Other guys write their own validation in JavaScript and perform it on both client and server side.
+The complexity of all these solution goes beyond believe.
+And here I am going to describe much simpler way of doing it.

-And what if we pass the validation result as JSON from backend in a simple key:value format like:
+What if we pass the validation result as JSON from backend in a simple key:value format like:

 {% highlight js %}
 {email: "is not valid", password: "is too short"}